mbartlett01/CS3113_SP22_LAB01_TEAMMnemonic/README.md

 # CS3113_SP22_LAB01_TEAMMneumonic

 ## Tenative Plan
-Main Problem: Creation of a Linked List using Bubble Sort in Assembly
+-  Main Problem: Creation of a Linked List using Bubble Sort in Assembly

-Sub Problem: Creation of Node
+-  Sub Problem: Creation of Node

-Sub Problem: Pointing to Next Node
+-  Sub Problem: Pointing to Next Node
--Using a back-to-back method to address this issue
+   -  Using a back-to-back method to address this issue

-Sub Problem: Implement Bubble sort on List
+-  Sub Problem: Implement Bubble sort on List

 ## Statment of Work